davidfekke/fek.io/src/blog/2021-06-25/how-to-observe-changes-to-the-dom-without-using-a-java-script-framework.md

 ## MutationObserver options

 The Mutation Observer lets' us pass a lot of different options on what we want to observe.
 You can observe all items under the tree structure of the DOM element you are watching.
 You can also watch for the attributes changes to the element.
-At a minumum at least the childList, attributes, and or characterData must be true in order for the observer to watch a node.
+At a minimum at least the `childList`, `attributes`, and or `characterData` must be true in order for the observer to watch a node.
 Here is a list of the different options you can pass.

 * subtree
 * childList